angrydirectorvs10/mla-trade-bot/README.md

-# mla-trade-bot
+# MLA Trade Bot

-MLA trading bot for sending Telegram alerts.
+This is a simple Node.js-based Telegram bot API server that posts trade alerts using a POST endpoint.